Friendly-Neighborhood/FullstackAssignment/README.md

 1. Terminal
 2. Docker

+After running the API we will have to run the web application (React frontend) from the terminal.

 ## Running the Golang API via a terminal (first way)
 ### Prerequisites
 Before running the Golang API, ensure you have the following installed on your system: